VASCULAR | Beyond the routine

 Nikki Kong is a recent graduate of the Monash University BRadMedImag(Hons) program, currently practicing as a radiographer at Monash Medical Centre Clayton.
 With a strong interest in sonography, particularly vascular ultrasound, Nikki's Honours' research project explored the use of write-zoom for volume flow measurements in haemodialysis fistulas, which deepened her fascination with the dialysis patient journey.
 Passionate about patient-centred care, clinical decision-making, and professional autonomy, Nikki aspires to become a sonographer and contribute to advancements in ultrasound practice.
 Outside of her clinical pursuits, Nikki has achieved proficiency in Chinese Cantonese, Mandarin, and German; reflecting her dedication to lifelong learning and cultural understanding.

-Mr Ming Tan
+Mr Ming Tan, AFASA

 Clinical Director